-I thru-hiked the Colorado Trail (CT) from July 23rd to August 19th.
+I thru-hiked the Colorado Trail (CT) from mid-July to mid-August.
 This timing put me about a week or two ahead of the main bubble of summer hikers, but far enough into the peak season to enjoy the wildflowers and snow-free miles of trail.

-The Colorado weather was pretty mild most days (i.e., 40s in the mornings warming up to the low 70s during the daytime).
-However, June 15th to September 30th is also part of the monsoon season where torrential rain, lightning, and even graupel (frozen snow) are regular threats at higher altitudes.
-Thus, my packing list for this trail was more robust than my typical mid-summer hike.
+The Colorado weather was pretty mild most days (40s in the mornings warming up to the low 70s during the daytime).
+However, my hike was also during summer the monsoon season where torrential rain, lightning, and even graupel (frozen snow) become regular threats at higher altitudes.

 Scroll to the end of this gear list to see what I named as my MVP piece of gear for the CT, what gear choices I didn’t like, and what I’d do differently if I were thru-hiking this trail again.